Azure/multimodal-ai-llm-processing-accelerator/README.md

 If you see an error, or that some or all of the functions are missing, it could mean a couple things:

-1. The server started, but some or all of the functions are missing when the server was started: This can occur when the `local.settings.json` file does not have any of the required environment variables defining the endpoints for Azure services are not set correctly, causing the function app to skip the registration of any pipelines that depend on those services.
-Make sure you have updated all of the placeholder values in `local.settings.json` to the correct values, so that the function app registers the pipelines that depend on them.
-1. The server started with 0 function routes: This can occur due to an exception that occured when loading any of the pipelines.
+1. The server started with 0 function routes or an exception was raised in the logs: This can occur due to an exception that occured when loading any of the pipelines.
 In general, if an exception occurs when importing and setting up any of the pipelines and their dependencies, it can cause all functions to fail.
 In this situation you will need to check for any code changes that may have caused issues and fix them (it is easiest to do this locally).
+1. The server started, but some or all of the functions are missing when the server was started: When the function app starts, it check the environment variables for the necessary information of all backend services.
+If any of them are missing, it will skip the loading of that pipeline and the API route will not be available.
+    - If this occurs locally, it will be because the `function_app/local.settings.json` file is missing some of the required environment variables defining the endpoints for Azure resources, causing the function app to skip the registration of any pipelines that depend on those resources.
+Make sure you have updated all of the placeholder values in `local.settings.json` to the correct values, so that the function app registers the pipelines that depend on them.

-If this same error occurs when deploying to Azure, it could mean that the required resources were not deployed (make sure you deployed all of the necessary resources in `infra/main.bicepparam`) or because of a code error.
-In this situation, redeploy all required services and then attempt to debug the system locally.
+    - If this occurs with a function running in Azure, it may be because some of the required resources were not deployed.
+Check the `infra/main.bicepparam` file to make sure that all of the necessary AI and database resources were deployed.
+If they were, the environment variables will be automatically updated and the pipelines should then be loaded correctly.

 #### Demo app local instructions